hwk06023/MyPhoto_madebyAI/README.md

 This repo is for an AI service project that provides ID photos and profile photos.
 The service is based on the Stable Diffusion model and the Dreambooth model.
 The Stable Diffusion model is a generative model that can generate high-quality images.
 The Dreambooth model is a fine-tuned version of the Stable Diffusion model that can generate images with a specific style. <br/>

+Model files are not included in this repo. <br/>

 I plan to serve this through an app or website to create a revenue structure.
-If you're interested in collaborating, please contact me at hwk06023@gmail.com. <br/>
+If you're interested in collaborating or just want to get your personalized result, please don't hesitate contact me at hwk06023@gmail.com.<br/>

+Any feedback or advice is welcome. <br/>

 ### Outline